 This document seeks to clarify the roles and responsibilities of different organisations with respect to zoonotic incidents and outlines how they should best work together in different situations, for example through routine information reporting, formal liaison and outbreak investigations, to ensure a common approach.

-June 2012: New guidance on Preventing or controlling ill health from animal contact at visitor attractions [external link].
+June 2012: Guidance on Preventing or controlling ill health from animal contact at visitor attractions [external link].
 The purpose of this Code of Practice is to help ensure visitor health and safety by providing sensible, practical and proportionate guidance on preventing or controlling ill health at visitor attractions.
-It replaces the revised HSE AIS23 document

 25 May 2011: Managing Zoonotic Risk in Zoos and Wildlife Parks (BIAZA, external link to PDF)